-There are two drawbacks to these no health question plans which is why they are only to be used as a last resort.
+There are two drawbacks to these no health question plans, so they should be a last resort.

 If you have any of the following health issues, a guaranteed issue final expense policy is your only option.

-At the end of the day, because guaranteed issue is always an option, there is virtually no health issue you could possess where you could not get a policy.
+At the end of the day, because a guaranteed issue is always an option, you could possess virtually no health issue where you could not get a policy.

 If you can believe it, some burial insurance companies will allow you to buy as little as $1,000 in coverage.

 Most companies tend to have face value options somewhere in the range of $2,000-$40,000.

 There is no other form of life insurance that will allow you to buy such small amounts of protection.